AdviceFeatures

 Tethered or untethered

-Since most cars come with a Type 2 cable as standard you could save money by going untethered.
-This also means you don’t have to worry about keeping the tethered cable tidy and protected but does mean you have to unpack and repack your cable every time you charge.
+Since most cars come with a Type 2 cable you could save money by going untethered.
+This also means you don’t have to keep a tethered cable tidy and protected but does mean you have to unpack and repack your cable every time you charge.

 Home energy integration

 Do you want to use solar panels or battery storage to charge your car?
-Not all chargers work with home energy generation and storage so if you have or are planning to get solar panels or batteries, make sure you buy a charger that will allow power from them to charge your car.
+Not all chargers work with home energy generation and storage so bear that in mind when choosing your wallbox.

 Smart apps

 All chargers are now ‘smart’, meaning they can communicate with your vehicle and can be controlled via an app.
-But some apps are smarter than others and offer more control and information, so consider how you’re going to use the charger and what functionality it and the app offer.
+But some apps are smarter than others and offer more control and information, plus features such as multi-car support.

 Location